barnii77/config.lvim/README.md

 normal mode J will join 2 lines together
 J = "$lXa "

+open a file in hex mode (binary mode) using -b v -b file.txt

 ## Conclusion

 If you are starting out with LunarVim and trying to get started quickly with a decently simple and reasonable configuration, I think you could consider using my config.